 |Southeast Texas Severe Weather Awareness Week

 During Severe Weather Awareness Week, the National Weather Service in coordination with the Texas Department of Public Safety will highlight various aspects of severe weather.
+Topics will include types of thunderstorms, tornadoes, hail, microbursts, flash flooding, lightning and family preparedness.
 Newspapers, broadcast media, safety organizations, and other local government officials are encouraged to work with their communities to disseminate severe weather awareness information to prepare them for the upcoming severe weather season.